anvetsu/reo/README.md

 ## Acknowledgments

-The basic design of Motto is inspired by the <a href="https://en.wikipedia.org/wiki/APL_(programming_language)" target="_blank">APL</a>
+The basic design of Reo is inspired by the <a href="https://en.wikipedia.org/wiki/APL_(programming_language)" target="_blank">APL</a>
 family of array programming languages.
 Another major influence is Lisp, especially the <a href="https://en.wikipedia.org/wiki/Scheme_%28programming_language%29" target="_blank">Scheme</a>
 and <a href="https://clojure.org/" target="_blank">Clojure</a> variants of that language.

-Motto itself is implemented in Clojure and makes extensive use of its core functions, immutable datastructures and evaluator.
+Reo itself is implemented in Clojure and makes extensive use of its core functions, immutable datastructures and evaluator.
-Motto runs on top of the Java Virtual Machine and is integrated well into that high-quality platform.
+Reo runs on top of the Java Virtual Machine and is integrated well into that high-quality platform.